 The organization Liedtke mentions was (my research tells me) technically an apolitical group that stood for and promoted the German interest in the region.
 In practice, however, it was run by the same people who championed the local German political parties.
 It was banned in 1934, and in 1938 it was restyled as the Memeldeutscher Kulturverband, and actively campaigned for the political unification of the Memel Territory with Germany.
 This organization must be the one Liedtke meant: it counted some two thirds of the population of the Memel Territory as its members in 1938, probably because it incorporated sporting and recreational groups by rote.
 I found some external evidence that corroborated Liedtke’s general claim: Broszat (1957) tells us that, contrary to what Liedtke writes in his affidavit, at 60,000 members, not all of the Kulturverband were automatically taken over into the party, but ‘bewährte Mitglieder’ or ‘reliable members’ were given Nazi party membership.
 Oskar was clearly considered ‘reliable’.
 But what did that mean, and why?
 Was it because he was a long standing member of the police force?
 Was it because he knew the ‘right’ people?
 Was it because he had a good track record of military involvement in the First World War and subsequently in the Freikorps?
 Or was it because he actually believed in what the movement stood for?

 Whatever the reason, it didn’t cut the mustard with Lower Saxony’s Interior Minister who oversaw the activities of the BEG in 1958.
 The rejection letter cited a reference from the Berlin Document Center, which centralized the collection of documents from the Nazi era, in which Oskar is said to have been thrown out of the Nazi party on account of suspected treason in 1941.
-But Oskar, according to the document, appealed that decision several times, first at the level of the Kreis (local administrative region) then the Gau (larger administrative region).
+But Oskar, according to the document, appealed that decision several times, first at the level of the Kreis (local administrative region) then the Gau (larger administrative region), then centrally.
 Among the many undated and miscellaneous documents in my great-grandmother’s collection is one whose first page is missing, but seems to be a post-war copy of several collated Nazi party documents concerning Oskar and his imprisonment, dismissal from office, and ejection from the party.
 In it, there is a statement attributed to him as part of his appeal and given the date of 15th July 1941.
 It is a strange statement, because in it he appears to admit to having passed information to the Lithuanians for a fee, something which Johanne always strongly denied (saying any admission was made under duress), and something which I, having waded my way through all the documents many times now, don’t believe to be correct either.
 That aside, the statement attributed to him also includes the following words:

 Ich bin nicht schematisch seinerzeit in die NSDAP aufgenommen worden.
 Auch bin ich nicht korporativ Parteimitglied geworden.
 Aus eigenem freien Entschluß bin ich in die NSDAP eingetreten.